-No new roads will be constructed as an existing road will be utilised to gain access to the proposed site, thus no need to for the construct a new road.
-The site is located off the R365 road.
+No new roads will be constructed as an existing farm road will be utilised to gain access to the proposed site, thus no need to for the construct a new road.
 Please see Appendix A, Appendix B and Appendix C. Please refer to Appendices A and figures 1 - 2 below.

-Figure 1: Google Earth aerial view showing the site and the access road and access gate.
-Access will be gained from Bond Street.
+Figure 1: Google Earth aerial view showing the site (yellow placemark) and the access road (yellow line).
+The site located to the east of Bo-Swaarmoed Rod.